 CCB is the main courthouse.
 It's called the Clara Foltz Courthouse downtown at 210 West Temple Street, Los Angeles, CA 90012, phone: (213) 628-7900.

-So, when you get to Dept. 30 in downtown LA on the 5th floor, you're not going to be able to negotiate with the attorney who sits in there because they are not prepared to negotiate the case, doesn't have the time, and is usually just there to set the bond in the case and move the case along to the next destination.
+So, when you get to Dept. 30 in downtown LA on the 5th floor, you're not going to be able to negotiate with the attorney who sits there because they are not prepared to negotiate the case, don't have the time, and are usually just there to set the bond in the case and move the case along to the next destination.

 That would be in Dept. 15, the early disposition program, or one of the preliminary hearing courts on the 3rd floor.
 Once you get to Dept. 50, or one of the preliminary hearing departments on the 3rd floor, they'll be a prosecutor assigned to that particular courtroom.